aadii18/PWC-PowerBI-Job-simulation/README.md

 This virtual experience program consists of 3 tasks:

-**Task 1: Create Call Centre Dashboard - visualizing customer and agent behavior.**
+**Task 1: Create Call Centre Dashboard - visualizing customer and agent behavior**

 Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
 Get creative!